yeehaa123/elab/CHAT/collections.md

 ### how this research contributes to core technologies identified in section 2 white paper:

 - visualization

 At the same time, governments, municipalities and cultural institutions increasingly share their data openly online.
-A good example of this development in the field of cultural heritage is our partner in this project the Europeana network3.
+A good example of this development in the field of cultural heritage is our partner in this project the Europeana network.
 But also in the political field a lot of open data sets wait be explored by dedicated citizens.
 The skills to compile graspable information from big data sets therefore become more important on the level of politics and social agency.
-It allows civic movements but also single citizens to understand political and social processes, identify problems and develop solutions – that can be software based.4
+It allows civic movements but also single citizens to understand political and social processes, identify problems and develop solutions – that can be software based.

 ### how the research relates to humanities, and ‘digital humanities’

++ New forms of exhibitions, citizen research
++ new cultural data set and links between existing data sets and items will be created
++ visualisations of many relations between heterogeneous and distributed data sets will lead to new knowledge and new questions
++ online projects leave a trace of how a new type of exhibition develops

 ### how the research relates to the ‘opportunities for the humanities’ section in the white paper: